zzzeek/bitbucket-issue-migration/README.md

     positional arguments:
       bitbucket_repo        Bitbucket repository to pull issues from.
+                            This can be a repo to access via the API or the path to a .zip file from the export API.
+                            **zipfile strongly recommended, much more accurate**
                             Format: <user or organization name>/<repo name>
                             Example: jeffwidman/bitbucket-issue-migration

+                            Format: <path>.zip
+                            Example: /path/to/file.zip

       github_repo           GitHub repository to add issues to.
                             Format: <user or organization name>/<repo name>